Eastern front of the Russo-Ukrainian war (2022–present): April 2022

+Also on 18 April, Zelenskyy announced that the "battle for Donbas" had begun, as Russian forces launched an offensive across a 300-mile front.
+According to Russian officials, 1,260 military targets were hit by rockets and artillery.
+The initial Russian bombardment focused on Rubizhne, Popasna, and Marinka.

 On the same day, it was reported that Russian and LNR troops had entered the city of Kreminna, capturing it after a few hours of clashes with the Ukrainian Army.
 LNR commander Mikhail Kishchik was killed in this battle.
 Over the next days, Russia gained little territory despite attacks all across the frontline.
 Facing heavy Ukrainian resistance, the Russian and separatist forces were able to advance into parts of Rubizhne, Popasna, and Sievierodonetsk.
 Some reports also suggested that fighting in Kreminna was still ongoing.

 On 21 April, the Russians claimed to have killed over 4,000 Ukrainian troops in Mariupol, and to have captured a further 1,478.
 By 23 April, Ukrainian counter-attacks had reportedly further stalled the Russian advance.

-In the following days, Russia continued its attempts to break through the Ukrainian defenses, possibly to encircle the Izium-Donetsk City salient.
+In the following days, Russia continued its attempts to break through the Ukrainian defenses, possibly in an aim to encircle the Izium-Donetsk City salient.
 Fighting was concentrated at Sievierodonetsk, Rubizhne, Popasna, Marinka, Kharkiv, and Izium.
-Russia, the LPR, and DPR made limited gains, capturing a number of villages and the towns of Popivka, Pischane, Zhytlivka, and Kreminna.
+Russia, the LPR, and the DPR made limited gains, capturing a number of villages and the towns of Popivka, Pischane, Zhytlivka, and Kreminna.
 However, their overall advance was slow, and stalled in most areas of the frontline.
 Ukraine also mounted a growing number of counter-attacks at Izium and Kharkiv, gradually expelling Russian forces from a number of settlements.
-On 30 April, Ukraine launched a large-scale counter-offensive at Kharkiv, retaking the city's suburbs and several more towns over the following days.